 Consider becoming part of a McGill Mentor Program.
 These programs facilitate informal out-of-classroom conversations, knowledge-sharing, and network-building between students and staff, faculty, alumni or graduate students, to enrich the University experience for all of its members.

-What about your Co-Curricular Engagement?
 Make the most of your personal and professional development at McGill while gaining practical experience to reach your potential!
 For ideas on how to connect and engage with YOUR community, explore the opportunities at Co-Curricular Engagement and resources on career development and graduate school preparation.
 Check out McGill’s SKILLS 21 workshops.